DYANE N. SHERWOOD, PhD

 Oberlin, OH: Sandplay Editions, an imprint of Analytical Psychology Press.

-An international group of Teaching Members of the International Society for Sandplay Therapy (ISST) tell the stories of their own discoveries of this unique, nonverbal therapy mode originated by Dora Kalff, who based her work on her deep relationship to Eastern meditative traditions, the Analytical Psychology of C.G.
+An international group of Teaching Members of the International Society for Sandplay Therapy (ISST) tell the stories of their own discoveries of this unique, expressive therapy developed by Dora Kalff, who based her work on her deep relationship to Eastern meditative traditions, the Analytical Psychology of C.G.
 Jung, and a gift for entering the inner world of children.
+Although Sandplay Therapy was originally used in child therapy, it quickly spread to work with adults in a variety of settings and is now used internationally, often in conjunction with analytic treatment.

 2015